tfeist12/Obsidian/HPE Notes/Charan Q&A.md

 - It was an abrupt change learning that our team was no longer part of upcoming layoffs.
 	- How did you manage to convince upper management to keep K9?
 	- If the reason is the R3 timeline, how we remain confident that there will be a place for us after this release is completed?
-- It has been made clear that HPE's goal is to approach a 70% India and 30% US employee split.
+- It has been made clear that HPE's goal is to approach a 70% India and 30% US employee split whereas cluster services is the opposite split.
 	- Curious if you can speak to this decision more.
 I understand it as a cost saving measure but are there any other driving factors
 	- In our experience over the past few months, training new contractors has slowed our progress.
 	- When are their contracts until?